MuddySpud/MuddySpud.github.io/notes.md

   Then try and generate images for frames and modules with plants added.
   As Adrian said with his image.

-  Need to always make sure start with title that matches previous selected option Adapt renderer to show pod in option.
+  Need to always make sure start with title that matches previous selected option.

+  Adapt renderer to show pod in option.
   CSS for pod in option.